The Witcher 2: Assassins of Kings: Chapter 2 (Roche)

 If Geralt assists Roche, Roche has Geralt assassinate Loredo for treason.
 Geralt and Roche sail to upper Aedirn.
 There, they also become embroiled in the rebellion against King Henselt, but assist the king instead of fighting against him.
 Geralt discovers an insurgency in the Kaedweni army: loyalists who are convinced Henselt is conspiring with the empire of Nilfgaard.
 Geralt completes three missions: determining Triss's whereabouts (captured by a diplomatic delegation from Nilfgaard and taken to Loc Muinne), lifting a curse on King Henselt, and lifting a battlefield curse that is preventing the king from marching on the city of Vergen.
-Geralt defends Henselt from two witcher assassins and assists Dethmold the mage and royal advisor to King Henselt in necromancy ritual to discover they are in league with Síle de Tansarville, who has already fled to Loc Muinne with fellow sorceress Philippa Eilhart and entranced rebel leader Saskia in tow.
+Geralt defends Henselt from two witcher assassins, and assists Dethmold, a mage and royal advisor to King Henselt, in a necromancy ritual to discover they are in league with Síle de Tansarville, who has already fled to Loc Muinne with fellow sorceress Philippa Eilhart and entranced rebel leader Saskia in tow.
 Roche is revealed to be plotting against Kaedwen, and Henselt executes most of Roche's men in retaliation.
 As Henselt assaults Vergen, Geralt defeats Henselt's personal guard, and either allows Roche to murder Henselt in revenge (which causes a civil war in Kaedwen) or convinces him to spare the king.
 Geralt and Roche then go to Loc Muinne, on the trail of Triss and Philippa.